 If you place them in the fridge too soon, they can get sticky on top or start to pull away from the cupcake liners.
 Cooling at room temperature is best!

-However, if you do not have a container, you can get by using plastic wrap to cover the cupcakes.
-If you have a container that is deep enough to how the frosted cupcakes, still use this to hold them and simply wrap the entire container in the plastic, avoiding letting the plastic touch the frosting.
+If you do not have a container, you can get by using plastic wrap to cover the cupcakes.
+If you have a container that is deep enough to hold the frosted cupcakes, still use this to hold them, and simply wrap the entire container in the plastic, avoiding letting the plastic touch the frosting.

 If you do not have a deep container, place the frosted cupcakes on a sheet tray and put them in the fridge, unwrapped for about an hour.
 If you are using a buttercream frosting, this will give the frosting enough time to harden.

-Then you can wrap the cupcakes on the tray and not worry about the plastic touching the frosting- it is solid and shouldn’t get messy!
+From there, you can wrap the cupcakes on the tray and not worry about the plastic touching the frosting—it is solid and shouldn’t get messy!

 Plastic wrap should not mess up cooled buttercream frosting since the buttercream is solid once it cools.
-However, it will damage a whipped cream frosting on your cupcakes.
+However, it will damage the whipped cream frosting on your cupcakes.

 Whipped cream will not solidify in the fridge and if you try to wrap cupcakes iced in whipped cream using plastic wrap, you are likely to have a mess on your hands.